 MIM TECHNOLOGY

-MIM delivers complex, high-strength metal components at scale with tighter tolerances, less waste, and lower per-unit cost than conventional machining.
+MIM enables the production of complex, high-strength metal components at scale with tighter tolerances, reduced waste, and lower cost per unit compared to traditional machining.Β

-Trusted by OEMs, engineers, and procurement teams across 6+ industries worldwide.
+OEMs, engineers, and procurement teams across more than six industries worldwide trust us.Β

-Metal Injection Molding closes the gap between design ambition and manufacturing reality producing intricate metal parts that are both technically superior and economically viable.
+Metal Injection Molding bridges the gap between design intent and manufacturing feasibility, enabling the production of complex metal parts that are both technically advanced and cost-effective.Β

-Produce undercuts, internal threads, and complex 3D geometries in a single production step no secondary operations required.
+Undercuts, internal threads, and complex 3D geometries can be produced in a single step without secondary operations.Β

 MIM tooling is a one-time investment.
-At high volumes (10,000+ units/year), per-unit costs drop significantly versus CNC or die casting.
+At high production volumes (10,000+ units/year), per-unit costs decrease significantly compared to CNC machining or die casting.

-Sintered MIM parts achieve 95–99% of theoretical material density delivering tensile strength and hardness comparable to wrought metal.
+Sintered MIM parts achieve 95β99% of theoretical density, delivering strength and hardness comparable to wrought metal.Β

-Scale from thousands to millions of identical parts without tooling changes.
+Scale from thousands to millions of identical parts without requiring tooling changes.Β

 UNDERSTANDING THE PROCESS

-Metal Injection Molding (MIM) is a net-shape metalworking process that combines the design versatility of plastic injection molding with the mechanical performance of metal.
-Fine metal powders are compounded with a thermoplastic binder, injected into precision molds, and then thermally sintered to produce fully dense, high-integrity components.
+Metal Injection Molding (MIM) is a net-shape metalworking process that combines the design flexibility of plastic injection molding with the strength and durability of metal.
+Fine metal powders are mixed with a thermoplastic binder, injected into molds, and sintered to produce strong, dense components.Β

-A deeper look at the technical and commercial advantages that make MIM the process of choice for precision-critical manufacturing applications.
+A closer look at the technical and commercial benefits that make MIM ideal for precision manufacturing.Β

-MIM produces shapes that are simply unachievable with CNC machining or casting including undercuts, blind holes, thin walls (as thin as 0.3mm), and external/internal threads.
-Complex multi feature components are formed in a single shot, eliminating the need for assemblies or secondary machining operations.
+MIM enables shapes that are difficult or impossible to achieve with CNC machining or casting, including undercuts, blind holes, thin walls (as thin as 0.3 mm), and internal or external threads.
+Complex multi-feature components can be produced in a single step, eliminating assembly and secondary operations.Β

-Key stat: MIM can consolidate 3–5 component assemblies into a single net-shape part reducing BOM complexity and assembly labor costs by up to 40%.
+Key stat: MIM can consolidate 3 to 5 components into a single part, reducing assembly cost and complexity by up to 40%.Β

-Certified to: ASTM and MPIF material standards with full traceability on chemical composition, density, and mechanical test results per batch.
+Each batch is certified to ASTM and MPIF standards with full traceability of chemical composition, density, and mechanical properties.Β

-ROI benchmark: Customers switching from CNC machining to MIM typically report 30–60% reduction in per-part cost at volumes above 25,000 units/year without compromising on dimensional accuracy or material performance.
+ROI Benchmark: Companies transitioning from CNC machining to MIM typically achieve a 30β60% reduction in per-part cost at volumes above 25,000 units per year.Β These savings are achieved without compromising dimensional accuracy, material performance, or product quality.Β

 OUR MIM PROCESS